-The underwriters have an option to buy up to 468,750 additional ordinary shares (which may be represented by ADSs) from us.
+The underwriters have an option to buy up to additional ordinary shares (which may be represented by ADSs) from us.
 The underwriters have 30 days from the date of this prospectus supplement to exercise this option to purchase additional ADSs and ordinary shares.
 If any ADSs or ordinary shares are purchased with this option to purchase additional ADSs and ordinary shares, the underwriters will purchase ADSs or ordinary shares in approximately the same proportion as shown in the table above.
 If any ADSs or ordinary shares are purchased with this option to purchase additional ADSs and ordinary shares, the underwriters will purchase ADSs or ordinary shares in approximately the same proportion as shown in the table above.
 If any additional ADSs or ordinary shares are purchased, the underwriters will offer the additional ADSs or ordinary shares on the same terms as those on which the ADSs and ordinary shares are being offered.

-Baillie Gifford Overseas Limited and entities affiliated with it have agreed to purchase on behalf of their clients an aggregate of up to 1,230,000 of our ordinary shares in this offering at the offering price per share and on the same terms as the other purchasers in this offering.
+Baillie Gifford Overseas Limited and entities affiliated with it have indicated an interest in purchasing on behalf of their clients an aggregate of up to \$415 million of our ordinary shares in this offering at the offering price per share and on the same terms as the other purchasers in this offering.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, fewer or no ordinary shares to these potential purchasers, and these potential purchasers could determine to purchase more, fewer or no shares in this offering.

 The underwriting fee is equal to the public offering price per share of ADSs and ordinary shares less the amount paid by the underwriters to us per ADS or ordinary share, as applicable.
-The underwriting fee is \$19.20 per ADS and €9.4788 per ordinary share.
+The underwriting fee is \$ per ADS and € per ordinary share.
 The following table shows the per ADS, per ordinary share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional ADSs and ordinary shares.

+Per

+Ordinary No Full

-Pe r ADS(1) Per Ordinary Share(1) No Exercise(1) Full Exercise(1) Public offering price \$ 320.00 \$ 2 265.6925 \$ 1,000,000,000 \$ 1,150,000,000 Underwriting discounts and commissions to be paid by us \$ 19.20 \$ 9.4788 \$ 48,192,000 \$ 55,420,800 Proceeds, before expenses, to us \$ 300.80 \$ 2 256.2137 \$ 951,808,000 \$ 1,094,579,200
+Per ADS(1) Share(1) Exercise(1) Exercise(1)

+Public offering price \$ \$ \$ \$

+Underwriting discounts and commissions to be paid by us \$ \$ \$ \$

+Proceeds, before expenses, to us \$ \$ \$ \$

-(1) Assumes an exchange rate of \$1.2044 to €1.00
+(1) Assumes an exchange rate of \$ to €

-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$0.97 million.
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$